 in Writers' Forum, South Dakota Review, High Plains Literary

 Review, Callaloo, and Cimarron Review, among other publications, and

 has been widely anthologized.
 He has regularly contributed book

 reviews and feature columns to several metropolitan newspapers and national magazines;

 for more than ten years, he was a regular contributor to Publishers Weekly and

 Kirkus Reviews and has written for The New York Times.

 Reynolds holds academic degrees from the University of Texas

 teaching experience.
-He is presently Professor of Arts and
+He is now a retired Professor of Arts and

-Humanities at the University of Texas at Dallas and serves as Director of Creative Writing.
-For five years he served
+Humanities and Creative Writing after twenty years’ service on the faculty of the University of Texas at Dallas where he served as Professor of Humanities and Creative Writing and also served serves as Director of Creative Writing.
+For six years he served

 as the school's Associate Dean for Undergraduate Studies.
 Previously,